bselna-lab/bselna-lab/README.md

 ## Hi, I'm Bridget Selna!👋

 I'm a student at the University of Notre Dame studying Economics, Business, and Data Science.
-I am originally from the San Francisco Bay Area
+I am originally from the San Francisco Bay Area.

 ## About Me:
 - 🎓 Currently taking Introduction to Data Science